Baltimore: Other teams and events

 The Preakness Stakes, the second leg of the Triple Crown, is run every May at Pimlico Race Course in Baltimore.

 The first professional sports organization in the United States, The Maryland Jockey Club, was formed in Baltimore in 1743.
 Preakness Stakes, the second race in the United States Triple Crown of Thoroughbred Racing, has been held every May at Pimlico Race Course in Baltimore since 1873.

 College lacrosse is a common sport in the spring, as the Johns Hopkins Blue Jays men's lacrosse team has won 44 national championships, the most of any program in history.
 In addition, Loyola University won its first men's NCAA lacrosse championship in 2012.

 The Baltimore Blast are a professional arena soccer team that play in the Major Arena Soccer League at the SECU Arena on the campus of Towson University.
-The Blast have won nine championships in various leagues, including the MASL.
-A previous entity of the Blast played in the Major Indoor Soccer League from 1980 to 1992, winning one championship.
-The Baltimore Kings, a Baltimore Blast affiliate, joined MASL 3 in 2021 to begin play in 2022.
+The Blast have won nine championships in various leagues, including the MASL; a previous Blast franchise played in the Major Indoor Soccer League from 1980 to 1992, winning one championship.

-FC Baltimore 1729 was a semi-professional soccer club in the NPSL league, with the goal of bringing a community-oriented competitive soccer experience to Baltimore.
-Their inaugural season started on May 11, 2018, and they played their home games at CCBC Essex Field.
-Baltimore City F.C. is an American Premier Soccer League club that plays since 2023 at Utz Field in Patterson Park.